BrunoPoiano/ofx-visualizer/README.md

 # OFX Visualizer

-A web application for visualizing and managing OFX (Open Financial Exchange) files.
-This project allows users to upload OFX files, view transactions in a table or chart format, and analyze financial data.
+A open-source, self-hosted web application for visualizing OFX (Open Financial Exchange) files for privacy-conscious users.
+This project allows users to upload OFX files, view and filter transactions in a table or chart format, and analyze financial data

 ## Features